-I took in the spirit of Dwarka instantly, the spiritual air hung over me, had started working magic on me.
-I took to the seaside, mostly colourless, lined with concrete wall, dotted with temples and bespattered with cow dung.
-You won’t call that picturesque, but it is inviting in its own way.
-I started my journey with the Meerabai temple.
+It took me seconds to take in the spirit of Dwarka; the spiritual air hung over me, and started working its magic.
+I took to the seaside, mostly colourless, lined with concrete wall, and dotted with temples.
+Nothing you would like to call picturesque, but inviting in its own way.

 “Meerabai’s love was different; she never expected to be loved.
 She wished a bond, a holy bond between Aatma (soul – mortal) and Parmatma (God – Immortal).
 There were no boundaries in that love, she forgot herself to remember the divine.”
 Harish our guide told me and the other foreign tourists who were with us.

 We walked through the modest town of Dwarka to reach the point that defines this city (Dwarka (Dwar = gate and Ka = moksha (salvation)).
 Even on the stairs, far from the main building, you can feel the sacred air.
 One look at the spire covered with ornate carvings, and a flag fluttering in the breeze, makes you feel a bit special about the place.
 I went directly into the inner sanctum, where the black idol of Krishna, in colourful garments, is kept, decked on a recess with frames of gold and silver surrounding the idol.
 The whole experience is overwhelming.
 There are many smaller temples that surround the main temple, all in grey sandstone, beautifully sculptured, adorned with the same medieval charm as the main temple, giving a very dreamy look in unison.